chrislusf/vasto/README.md

 A distributed high-performance key-value store.
 On Disk.
 Eventual consistent.
 HA.
 Able to grow or shrink without service interruption.

-Vasto scales embedded [RocksDB](https://github.com/facebook/rocksdb) key-value store into a distributed key-value store, adding sharding, replication, and support operations to
+Vasto scales embedded [RocksDB](https://github.com/facebook/rocksdb) into a distributed key-value store, adding sharding, replication, and support operations to
 1. create a new keyspace
 1. delele an existing keyspace